6 Mobile Banking Trends to Follow in 2020

 Biometrics as a security mechanism remains among the top financial trends year-over-year.
 There are several good reasons for that:

 - Biometrics authentication is more secure.
-According to IBM, consider passwordless approaches to be significantly more secure than passwords vs just 30% believing the opposite.
+According to IBM, 50% of executives consider passwordless approaches to be significantly more secure than passwords vs just 30% believing the opposite.

 - Such a method is also more privacy-centered since all biometrics data remains stored on the user’s device, instead of the data center or cloud server.

 - Biometrics is user-friendly, especially for mobile banking solutions.
 Most smartphones already support a seamless collection of biometrics data – fingerprints, voice recognition, face authentication, etc. – making it an attractive choice from a CX perspective.
-Already say that they prefer biometrics over other options for online authentication.
+Already 23% of the US consumers, 26% of the UK consumers and 40% of the German consumers say that they prefer biometrics over other options for online authentication.

 Read more about biometric authentication best practices for the financial industry.